Reducing CO2 emissions (Scope 1 and 2) in manufacturing and Transition Plan

 Transition to renewable energy sources (fuel)

-As one of the initiatives for Scope 1 CO2 emissions reduction in consideration of regional characteristics, the Group is promoting energy source conversion of heat.
+As one of the initiatives for Scope 1 CO2 emissions reduction in consideration of regional characteristics, Bridgestone is promoting the energy source conversion of heat.

 Bridgestone Costa Rica (BSCR) introduced a biomass boiler to produce heat for its San Jose plant in 2014.
 The company successfully reduced CO2 emissions for the facility by approximately 50% by replacing oil with wood pellets as fuel for the boiler.
 This BSCR initiative is helping the Republic of Costa Rica achieve its goal of carbon neutrality.

-In addition, Bridgestone India Private Limited Pune plant installed a biomass boiler to cover 100% of the plant’s steam demand in 2021.
+In addition, the Bridgestone India Private Limited Pune plant installed a biomass boiler in 2021 to cover 100% of the plant’s steam demand.
 Bridgestone Tire Manufacturing Vietnam in Hai Phong shifted to 100% renewable energy from biomass for steam used in production.
 This transition is expected to reduce CO2 emissions by approximately 92% compared to the emissions produced by the LPG Boiler.

-An electric boiler is also used in regions where the renewable energy ratio of grid electricity is relatively high in order to reduce Scope 1 CO2 emissions.
-The San Jose plant (Costa Rica) installed such a boiler in 2023, and the Bahia plant (Brazil) will also be installing one in 2024.
+Electric boilers are also used in regions where the renewable energy ratio of grid electricity is relatively high and CO2 emissions factor of the electricity is low, in order to reduce Scope 1 CO2 emissions.
+The San Jose plant (Costa Rica) installed such a boiler in 2023, and the Bahia plant (Brazil) also installed one in 2024.

 Group-wide survey to identify energy losses

-Even as manufacturing volumes grow in response to demand, the Group will continue to work to reduce its energy consumption to achieve its CO2 emissions reduction goals.
+Even as manufacturing volumes grow in response to demand, Bridgestone will continue to work to reduce its energy consumption to achieve its CO2 emissions reduction goals.
 Since 2009, Bridgestone’s Technology Center has proactively conducted energy surveys to identify energy losses and areas for improvement at plant facilities.
-The Group is also continuously developing the ability of personnel to recognize and implement energy-saving opportunities.
-In Milestone 2030, the Group aims to improve its energy efficiency by 0.5% per year, and will continue to promote these activities throughout the Group.
+Bridgestone is also continuously developing the ability of its employees to recognize and implement energy-saving opportunities.
+In Milestone 2030, it aims to improve energy efficiency by 0.5% per year, and will continue to promote these activities throughout the Group.

 Reducing Scope 3 CO2 emissions from raw materials, distribution and after-use

-In Milestone 2030, the Group set a target to reduce CO2 emissions throughout the lifecycle and value chain (Scope 3) of its products and services exceeding five times its operation’s (Scope 1 and 2) CO2 emissions by 2030 (base year 2020).
-In 2023, the contribution to CO2 emissions reduction combined with the activities of the entire value chain was equivalent to approximately 3.4 million tons.* This is 1.87 times the amount of CO2 emissions from its operations.
+In Milestone 2030, Bridgestone set a target to reduce CO2 emissions throughout the lifecycle and value chain (Scope 3) of its products and services exceeding five times its operation’s (Scope 1 and 2) CO2 emissions by 2030 (base year 2020).
+In 2024, the contribution to CO2 emissions reduction, combined with the activities of the entire value chain, was equivalent to approximately 4.8 million tons.* This is 2.9 times the amount of CO2 emissions from its operations.

 CO2 emissions reduction at logistics facilities in Japan

 As a large shipper, Bridgestone Corporation is working with logistics companies, including its affiliated company Bridgestone Logistics, to reduce annual CO2 emissions per energy intensity by 1% on average.
-For trucks and cars, the Company adopted low-emission vehicles, such as hybrid, introduced eco-driving guidance and increased the size of vehicles to enhance transportation efficiency.
+For trucks and cars, the Company adopted hybrid and other low-emission vehicles, introduced eco-driving guidance, and increased the size of vehicles to enhance transportation efficiency.
 It also expanded the round-trip use of containers and vehicles by reducing the return of empty containers and using a comprehensive vehicle allocation system to shorten shipping distances by improving logistics routes.
 The Company is also working to reduce CO2 emissions associated with shipping from plants to distribution centers through modal shifts, such as switching to rail and ship transportation.

 Building certified Gold for LEED®